G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Introduction

 \textbf{Our Key Idea}.
-To tackle these challenges, this paper devises G$^2$uardFL, a framework designed to safe\underline{g}uard FL systems against backdoor attacks by reframing malicious client detection as an attributed \underline{g}raph clustering problem.
-Unlike previous defenses, it utilizes low-dimensional representations to capture client features instead of directly relying on high-dimensional weights.
-Additionally, it introduces three methods to model inter-client relationships, taking inspiration from the analysis of poisoned model weights.
-By constructing an attributed graph and utilizing a graph clustering methodology that combines low-dimensional representations and inter-client relationships, G$^2$uardFL effectively separates clusters that demonstrate similar characteristics and close associations.
-By combining current and historical detection results, we are able to discern clusters of malicious clients and effectively filter them out, thus addressing the first challenge.
-Additionally, we propose an adaptive method to diminish the efficacy of backdoors by removing previously implanted ones, thereby successfully tackling the second challenge.
+To address these challenges, this paper introduces G$^2$uardFL, a framework designed to safe\underline{g}uard FL systems against backdoor attacks by redefining the detection of malicious clients as an attributed \underline{g}raph clustering problem.
+Prior defenses motivated by traditional clustering algorithms like HDBSCAN rely heavily on the discrimination of model weights when calculating similarities among clients.
+Nevertheless, model weights, particularly those associated with textual data, are inherently high-dimensional.
+Textual models often entail numerous weights related to word embeddings.
+Consequently, relying solely on the direct utilization of model weights proves inadequate for accurately identifying malicious clients (Table~\ref{tab:detection_malicious}).
+Differing from these defenses, G$^2$uardFL employs low-dimensional representations for capturing client features rather than relying directly on high-dimensional weights.
+Additionally, it introduces three methods to model inter-client relationships, inspired by the analysis of poisoned model weights.
+By constructing an attributed graph and employing a graph clustering approach that leverages low-dimensional representations and inter-client relationships, G$^2$uardFL effectively segregates clusters with similar characteristics and close associations.
+By combining current and historical detection results (i.e., \emph{benign scores}), malicious client clusters are discerned and effectively filtered out, addressing the first challenge.
+Additionally, an adaptive mechanism is proposed to reduce the effectiveness of backdoors by eliminating previously embedded ones, effectively addressing the second challenge.